Location: Sammamish, WA

 Education: BS in Civil Engineering, University of Washington

-Licenses: PE in Washington State
+Licenses and Certificates: PE in Washington State

 Associations: ASCE, APWA